Big fan of walnuts and walnut milk here! Not surprising really since they are one of the healthiest nuts out there.

 Walnuts have the amino acid L-arginine, which is known for supporting the vascular system.
 The vascular system is better known as the circulation system made up of the vessels responsible for carrying blood and lymph fluid around the body.
 Arteries and veins within this system transport oxygen and nutrients to the entire body, whilst removing unwanted tissue.

-Walnuts for a healthy heart and cholesterol levels
+Walnut milk for a healthy heart and cholesterol levels

 Walnuts are actually one of the best sources of plant-based omega-3 essential fatty acids, in the form of alpha-linoleic acid (ALA).
 Not only does omega-3 support a healthy brain, but ALA is also key in helping the body to maintain healthy cholesterol levels.
 ALA is excellent for heart health in that it can help to lower blood pressure, prevent heart attacks and reverse atherosclerosis (hardening of the arteries).